Lac-Mégantic rail disaster: Events shortly before the derailment

 Section 112 of the Canadian Rail Operating Rules states "when equipment is left at any point a sufficient number of hand brakes must be applied to prevent it from moving" and "the effectiveness of the hand brakes must be tested” before relying on their retarding force.
 The engineer tests the hand brakes by seeing if the train budges when trying to push and pull the train with locomotive power.
 If a train is left on an incline, the number of handbrakes needed to hold the train increases.
-It takes 2–3 minutes per car to set the hand brakes.
 The track from Nantes to Lac-Mégantic is downhill on a 1.2% grade.
 Nantes is 515 m above sea level, Lac Mégantic is 108 m lower at 407 m.
-The MMA claimed that its braking policy required the activation of hand brakes on the five locomotives and 11 freight cars, or 20.5% of the total train.
+The MMA claimed that its braking policy required the activation of hand brakes on the five locomotives and eleven freight cars, or 20.5% of the total train.
 However, the TSB confirmed evidence in the criminal charges citing MMA procedures requiring nine brakes to hold a 70–79 car train.
 The TSB concluded that a minimum of 17 and possibly as many as 26 hand brakes would have been needed to secure the train, depending on the amount of force with which they had been applied.
 Transport Canada does not validate the special instructions of a railway company or give any specific guidance on how many brakes must be applied for parked freight trains.
 While Transport Canada had repeatedly reprimanded MMA from 2004 to 2009 and in 2011 and 2012 for violations of CROR Section 112 handbrake requirements on parked trains in Nantes, no fines had been issued for the infractions.

 The TSB found that MMA's operating plan was to leave the train parked on the main line, unattended, with an unlocked locomotive cab, alongside a public highway where it was accessible to the general public, with no additional protection.
 However, there were no rules against leaving a train unlocked, running and unattended, even if it contained dangerous materials and was stopped on the main line, on a slope, in the vicinity of a residential area.